People ask me about leather care all the time, and caring for leather clothing is fairly simple. Here is my top 12 list for good basic care…

 Lil Kim’s people were cheap and once they looked into what it cost to replace or clean the garment they flipped out.

 I argued and demanded direct contact and was finally able to suggest to Kim’s people that they get the lining only cleaned.
-(My wuss-assed PR company at the time made it a point to never let a magazine or stylist lose an opportunity to rip-off a designer)
+(My wuss-assed PR company at the time made it a point to never let a magazine or stylist lose an opportunity to rip-off a designer, Thank you Mao.)

 It worked – mostly – there are still small spots of road paint, but overall the lining is black – and just a little worse for wear.
 (It’s heavier than the average lining which helped) I still wear the coat- it’s an all time favorite of mine.